 Hydrochlorure de L-Lysine, L-2,6-diaminohexanoic acid, Lisina, L-Lysine, L-Lysine HCl, L-Lysine Hydrochloride, L-Lysine Monohydrochloride, Lys, Lysine Hydrochloride, Lysine Monohydrochloride, Monochlohydrate de L-Lysine, Monochlohydrate de Lysine.

 Lysine is an amino acid (building block of protein).
 Unlike some other amino acids, the human body cannot make lysine; therefore it must be eaten in the diet.
 Sources of lysine include meat, fish, dairy, eggs, and some plants such as soy and other legumes.

 Lysine is taken by mouth to improve athletic performance and for improving symptoms of schizophrenia.
 Lysine is also used to reduce symptoms of canker sores, and for diabetes, high triglyceride levels in the blood, muscle strength, stress, and a metabolic condition called metabolic alkalosis.

 Lysine is applied to the skin for bed sores.

 Possibly Effective for...

 - Cold sores (herpes simplex labialis).
 Research suggests that lysine seems to reduce cold sores when taken by mouth and also when applied as a cream to the skin.
-However, some research suggests that it does not reduce the severity or recurrence of cold sores.
+Applying a specific product containing lysine, zinc oxide and 14 other ingredients (Super Lysine Plus +) seems to help reduce cold sores faster.
+However, some research suggests that lysine does not reduce the severity or recurrence of cold sores.